 - To build partnerships that enrich communities

-The structures of the diocese have been re-worked in order to facilitate the achievement of these objectives into five key ‘frameworks’:
+The structures of the diocese have been re-worked in order to facilitate the achievement of these objectives into key ‘frameworks’:

 - Children, Schools and Young People